rust-lang/cargo/src/doc/src/guide/build-performance.md

 Since this is currently an unstable option, you will also need to either pass `-Z codegen-backend` to Cargo, or enable this unstable option in the `.cargo/config.toml` file.
 You can find more information about the unstable `codegen-backend` profile option [here](../reference/unstable.md#codegen-backend).

 Note that the Cranelift backend might not support all features used by your crate.
 It is also available only for a limited set of targets.

+## Where to apply configuration changes

+You can apply the configuration changes described above in several places:

+- If you apply them to the `Cargo.toml` manifest, they will affect all developers who work on the given crate/project.
+- If you apply them to the `<workspace>/.cargo/config.toml` file, they will affect only you (unless this file is checked into version control).
+- If you apply them to the `$CARGO_HOME/.cargo/config.toml` file, they will be applied globally to all Rust projects that you work on.